hh1205hh/mentoranexus-library-portal/README.md

 ## Future Improvements

-This project is actively under development.
+This project is under development.
 Planned enhancements include:

   * **SQL Database:** Migrating the user and product data from flat files (like `users.json`) to a robust SQL database (e.g., MySQL or PostgreSQL) for scalability.
   * **Interactive UI:** Enhancing the frontend with JavaScript for a more dynamic and responsive user experience.